 I’ve also noticed the people who have a hard time making healthy meals or finding time to workout are glued to their phones.
 For me, it’s just always being connected that’s so hard.
 It drains my energy.
 Finding rest is a constant battle of mine, but one I’m determined to win.

 I invite you to take a day off with me, each week, and see how your life changes.

 I’d love to hear what you think about any (or all) of these things in the comments!
 And what’s something you are loving right now that I, along with other Fit Tutor readers, should try?

 Thanks for reading, and thanks for enjoying the journey with me.
 One reason I’ve been working so hard is I’ve got so much awesomeness in store for my Fit Tutor members.
-If you’re looking to get healthier, start a 2 week free trial and see if it’s right for you! :)
+If you’re looking to get healthier, see our membership options here!